daronphang/programming-resources/architectures/software/event-driven/events.md

 ### Use Narrowest Data Types

 When using the narrowest data types, it lets you rely on code generators and serialization unit tests to check the boundaries of the data.

 Avoid the following:

 - Using string to store a numeric value
 - Using integer as a boolean
 - Using string as an enum

 ### Keep Events Single-Purpose

-One common anti-pattern is adding a type field to an event definition, where different type values indicate specific subfeatures of the event.
+One common anti-pattern is adding a type field to an event definition, where different type values indicate specific sub-features of the event.
 This complexity affects not only developers who must maintain and populate these events, but also the data's consumers, who need to have a consistent understanding about what data is published and why.

 Instead, should decompose the schema into something more manageable where responsibilities are clearly defined.